MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-security-policy-advisor.md

 description: "You can use Security Policy Advisor to receive and implement security policy recommendations."
 ---

-# Overview of Security Policy Advisor for Microsoft 365 Apps
+# Overview of Security Policy Advisor for Microsoft 365 Apps for enterprise

 > [!IMPORTANT]
 > Office 365 ProPlus is being renamed to **Microsoft 365 Apps for enterprise**.
 To learn more about this name change, [read this blog post](https://go.microsoft.com/fwlink/p/?linkid=2120533).